khagendra-poudel/khagendrapoudel.com.np/README.md

-# khagendrapoudel
+#khagendrapoudel.com

-Site under construction.
+This website was built to showcase how cool I am to my friends.
+Nothing more.

-This is my very first project I am doing in my free time while learning Bootstrap.
+Thank you for wasting your time.